-The Reserve Retreat is a unique property: a boutique hotel with cozy guest rooms for nightly, weekly and monthly stays; a restaurant serving American fare casual fine dining; a beer/wine bar with large selections; a coffee shop; and a venue for live music; and space for meetings, parties, or other events.
+The Reserve Retreat is a unique property.
+It contains a boutique hotel with cozy guest rooms for nightly, weekly and monthly stays.
+The North & South Restaurant Restaurant serves American-fare, in a casual fine dining atmosphere.
+The beer/wine bar with large selections and coffee shop are favorites of guests and neighborhood regulars.
+Many people know us as a venue for live music, and we provide space for meetings, parties, or other events.
 We are independently owned and believe in a culture of diversity, inclusion, equality, and pride.

 The boutique hotel is open 24 hours a day; North & South Restaurant (including coffee bar and beer/wine bar) is open Sun, Mon, & Tues from 8a-3p; Wed-Thurs 8a-9p; and Fri-Sat 8a-10p.

-The Reserve Retreat is a unique property: a boutique hotel with cozy guest rooms for nightly, weekly and monthly stays; a restaurant serving American fare in formal and informal settings; a beer/wine bar with a large number of selections; a coffee shop; and a venue for live music; and space for meetings, parties, or other events.
+The Reserve Retreat is a unique property: a boutique hotel with cozy guest rooms; a restaurant serving American fare; a beer/wine bar; a coffee shop; a venue for live music; and space for meetings, parties, or other events.
 We are independently owned and believe in a culture of diversity, inclusion, equality, and pride.

 Two of the three buildings which make up The Reserve Retreat were owned by Charles and Edith Ringling (of circus fame).
 The homes were used until sometime in the 1920s when Mr. and Mrs. Ringling built their grand estate Cad’Zan.